 - Director Access to Management and Independent Advisors

 All Board members shall have free access to the Company’s management and employees and, as appropriate, to the Company’s outside advisors.

 - Director Compensation

 A director who is also an officer of the Company shall not receive additional compensation for such service as a director.
 The Company believes that compensation for non-management directors should be competitive and should encourage ownership of the Company’s stock through the payment of a portion of director compensation in Company stock, restricted stock and options to purchase Company stock or similar compensation.
 The Corporate Governance and Nominating Committee will periodically review the level and form of the Company’s director compensation, taking into consideration the time required for preparation and Board and Committee meeting attendance.
 It will also consider director compensation at companies of comparable size, industry and complexity.
 The review will include both direct and indirect forms of compensation paid to the Company’s directors.
 It is the Company’s policy not to make charitable contributions to organizations in which a Director is affiliated unless it is pursuant to a Company policy or program available to all Company employees.
 It is also the Company’s policy not to enter into consulting or other similar arrangements with Directors.
-Changes to director compensation shall be proposed to the full Board for consideration.
+Changes to director compensation shall be proposed to the full Board for consideration and approval.

 Director’s fees (including any additional amounts paid to chairs of committees and to members of committees of the Board) are the only compensation a member of the Board may receive from the Company.

 Each new director shall participate in an orientation program to familiarize such director with, among other things, the Company’s business.
 Each director is encouraged to participate in educational programs in order to maintain the necessary level of expertise to perform his or her responsibilities as a director.

 - Chief Executive Officer Evaluation and Succession